 - Evaluate your syllabus using a syllabus rubric

 - Revise or create a syllabus based on theory and research to provide a roadmap for student success

-In this two-week course you will not only learn about the current theory and research behind an effective syllabus by viewing lessons from the authors, but you will apply the principles to your own syllabus.
+In this 2 and 1/2 week course you will not only learn about the current theory and research behind an effective syllabus by viewing lessons from the authors, but you will apply the principles to your own syllabus.
 This is a facilitated course, with multiple opportunities for interaction and individual feedback from an experienced facilitator and from fellow colleagues.

-The course is offered in an fully-online asynchronous format through the Canvas software.
-There are no real-time meetings required, however, it is NOT self-paced.
-Active participation and specific due dates keep the group working together and sharing constructive feedback and ideas at each step of the process.
+The course is offered in a fully-online asynchronous format through the Canvas software.
+There are no real-time meetings required, however, it is not self-paced.
+Active participation and specific due dates keep the group working together and sharing constructive feedback and ideas at each step of the process and ensure successful completion.

 Dr. Christine Harrington is Associate Professor and Co-Coordinator for the Ed.D. in Community College Leadership program at New Jersey City University.
 She has served as the Executive Director of the Center for Student Success at the New Jersey Council of County Colleges and a professor of psychology, student success coordinator, director of the Center for Enrichment of Learning and Teaching, and counselor at Middlesex County College.
 Christine is the 2016 recipient of the Excellence in Teaching First-Year Seminars award.
 She has authored several books and holds a Ph.D. in Counseling Psychology from Lehigh University.